mIRC-Scripters/mirckb/docs/source/commands/socklist.rst

     * - Parameter
       - Description
     * - [name]
       - The name of the socket to search for.
-This parameter can also be a :doc:`wildcard </intermediate/matching_tools.html#wildcard>` match.
+This parameter can also be a :ref:`matching_tools-wildcard` match.

 Example
 -------